microsoft/qsharp-language/Approved/enhanced-array-literals.md

 If Q# requires that every type has a default value, then uninhabited types are not possible to express properly.
 This can even cause subtle bugs in the soundness of a type system, as demonstrated by [this bug in Java's generics](https://hackernoon.com/java-is-unsound-28c84cb2b3f) that happened because of the existence of a value (specifically `null`) for a type that should have been uninhabited.

+Removing default-initialized array constructors, and the requirement that every type has a default value, resolves these problems.

 ## Enhancing array literals

 With the removal of default-initialized array constructors, alternatives are needed to create empty arrays and arrays with a repeated initial value.